African elephant species:

 Elephants need a lot of land to find enough food and water.
 They can roam across more than 30,000 sq km.
 But the space available to elephants in Africa has more than halved since 1979.

-They’re still doing well in some secure areas, where numbers are even increasing, but in other places they’ve been forced to live in smaller, isolated groups.
-Elephant numbers are getting dangerously low in parts of central Africa.
+They’re still doing well in some secure areas, where numbers are even increasing, but in other places they’ve been forced to live in smaller, isolated groups and their numbers are getting dangerously low.

 Why African elephants are so important